Chief Justice of Malta

-The Chief Justice of Malta is the primus inter pares of the members of the Maltese judiciary and leads the business of the Superior Courts of Malta.
+The chief justice of Malta is the primus inter pares of the members of the Maltese judiciary and leads the business of the superior courts of Malta.

 Appointment

-The Chief Justice is appointed by the President of Malta by a two-thirds resolution of the House of Representatives of Malta.
+The chief justice is appointed by the president of Malta by a two-thirds resolution of the House of Representatives of Malta.

-The Judicial Appointments Committee, which is in charge of recommending the appointment of the members of the judiciary, is not consulted on the appointment of the Chief Justice.
-This to ensure that the outgoing Chief Justice would not have a say on the choice of his/her successor.
+The Judicial Appointments Committee, which is in charge of recommending the appointment of the members of the judiciary, is not consulted on the appointment of the chief justice.
+This to ensure that the outgoing chief justice would not have a say on the choice of his or her successor.

 Duties

-Where more than one judge is assigned to sit ordinarily in a court, or in a chamber or section of the court, the distribution of duties in general between the judges appertains to the Chief Justice.
+Where more than one judge is assigned to sit ordinarily in a court, or in a chamber or section of the court, the distribution of duties in general between the judges appertains to the chief justice.

-By virtue of his office, the Chief Justice of Malta is ex officio:
+By virtue of his office, the chief justice of Malta is ex officio: